delonnewman/activerecord-pull/README.md

 ## Why?

-When using an SQL database modeling [trees][tree] and [ontologies][ontology] is and excercise in relational database design.
+When using an SQL database modeling [trees][tree] and [ontologies][ontology] is an exercise in relational database design.
-Unfortunalty, when dealing with deeply nested and *overlapping* data (e.g. medical records, social graphs) trees and ontologies won't do.
-We need to model graphs, a much more sparsely structured data model, but this leads to very complex table structures and very complex SQL queries.
+Unfortunately, when dealing with deeply nested and *overlapping* data (e.g. medical records and social graphs) trees and ontologies won't do.
+We need to model graphs, a much more sparsely structured data model, but this leads to very complex (or sparse) table structures and very complex SQL queries.

-Alternatives to SQL databases like [Datomic][datomic], [RDF][rdf] and graph databases resolve this problem in the general case, but sometimes those solutions are not a viable option for us.
+Alternatives to SQL databases like [Datomic][datomic], [RDF][rdf] and graph databases resolve this problem in the general case, but sometimes those solutions are not a viable option for one reason or another.
+This gem attempts to provide some of the convenience of these solutions as an extension to ActiveRecord.

-This pull syntax is inspired by the pull syntax that is used in [Datomic][datomic-pull], a database that is designed to model graph-like structures.
-This gem plugs that syntax into ActiveRecord.
 As a bonus it makes querying trees and ontologies simple too!

+## Pull Syntax

+The pull syntax is inspired by the pull syntax that is used in [Datomic][datomic-pull].

 ## Installation